smithgeoffrey/go-coop/README.md

 ### Pipeline

 A pipeline is the primary goal.
-Preferably one with some form of risk-mitigation baked in, like bluegreen, canary or feature-flag deploys, allowing some kind of cold testing before cutover.

 Running on a raspberry pi is a nicety for my use case (and it's fun), but it's not overly important.
 The project could run on any platform.

 - jenkins running locally on the pi
   - polls version control of an app for each commit
     - builds app into a binary
-    - builds docker image running the binary
+    - builds docker image housing the binary
-    - deploys image as cold container in parallel to hot (live)
+    - deploys container from the image
-    - tests cold
+    - tests
-    - publishes cold
+    - publishes image if tests pass
-    - cuts over traffic to cold

 ### Logging & Monitoring

-Logging and monitoring are first-class citizens of the pipeline.
+Logging and monitoring aren't optional.
 Add a couple more containers:

 - try ELK: see ~/logging
 - try Prometheus: see ~/monitoring

-### The App
+### App

 Python?
 Java?
 I'd been wanting to try Go.
 It's a small, modern, self-contained ecosystem that compiles into a fast binary including dependencies for ease of deployment.
 I've used it a little and I like it.
-It has tendrals in both dev and ops.
+It has tendrils in dev and ops, and cloud and systems programming.
+After I mature with it, I can play with best-in-class concurrency.
 Here are the go books I've used, in order of my getting them:

 - `The Go Programming Language` by Donovan and Kernighan
 - `Go in Practice` by Butcher & Farina

-What would the app do?
+I needed a subject for the app.
 I recently added a chicken coop at my house.
 It has a 12-inch door allowing access to an enclosed run during the day.
 Manually setting the door each morning and night was a chore, so I automated it with hardware.
 [1]  I hooked a few things together, and the door just does its thing.
 But I wanted to remotely verify coop status, particularly in the winter.
 Just add a raspberry pi, a couple types of sensors and a network camera: [2]

 - is the door really up or down as expected
 - what are the temps outside versus inside the coop